ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 ```

 The default value `keep` means that validation errors will be displayed until the form submits.
 The other option, `clear`, will remove the error as soon as the field value is modified.

+### customValidity

+This option uses the browser built-in "tooltip" to report validation errors, so neither `$errors` nor `$constraints` are required on the form.
+See the [error handling](/concepts/error-handling#customvalidity) page for details and an example.

 ### validate